RealStr1ke/AoC/README.md

 `aocs submit (year) (day) [solution] -p [part]` - Submits the solution for the given year and day with the given part.
 If no solution is given, it'll use the solution saved in the `config.json` file.

-`aocs leaderboard (year) (day) [--personal] [--global] [--times] [--private <code>] [--list]` - Displays global points leaderboards, private leaderboards, completion times, and personal stats for Advent of Code challenges.
+`aocs leaderboard (year) (day) [--global] [--private <code>] [--list]` - Displays global points leaderboards, private leaderboards, completion times, and personal stats for Advent of Code challenges.
 Defaults to current year if not specified.
 Defaults to global points leaderboard if no flags are specified.

-`aocs stats (year)` - Displays the global completion stats for the given year.
+`aocs stats (year) [--global] [--personal]` - Displays the global completion stats for the given year.
 If no year is given, it'll display the stats for the current year.

 ## Contributing